Adrina0109/Ecommerce-Follow-Along/Readme.md

   - If the password is incorrect, the system will notify the user that they need to sign up first, as they are not registered.

+# Milestone 8:
+Building the Product Display

+## 1. Reusable Card Component

+In this milestone, I created a **Card Component** that can be used across the app to display product details.
+This component accepts props such as:

+- **Product Name**
+- **Product Image**
+- **Product Price**

+The card component ensures that all product data is displayed consistently across the homepage.

+## 2. Homepage Layout Design

+I designed the **Homepage Layout** using **Flexbox** to create a responsive grid.
+This layout displays multiple product cards neatly and adapts to different screen sizes for a smooth user experience.

+---

+# Milestone 9:
+Product Form and Data Handling

+## 1. Product Form Design and Implementation

+I built a **Product Form** where users can input information about a new product, including:

+- **Product Name**
+- **Price**
+- **Images (multiple)**

+This form enables the user to submit details about new products.

+## 2. Enable Multiple Product Images

+The form includes functionality to accept multiple images for each product.
+Users can upload multiple images at once, and these images will be handled and stored accordingly.

+## 3. Saving Form Data to the Database

+Once the user submits the form, the product data, including the images, is sent to the backend and saved in the database.
+I implemented an API endpoint using **Express** to handle this data saving process.

+## 4. Displaying Saved Products on the Homepage

+After the product is successfully saved, I added a feature to **fetch and display saved products** on the homepage.
+The product details are dynamically loaded from the backend and displayed using the **Card Component** created in Milestone 8.